taccarlo/java-backend-study/README.md

 spring.datasource.password=yourpassword
 ```

-## Spring MVC with hibernate
+## Spring MVC eclipse 2021
-- Be sure to have eclipse updated
+- Be sure to have eclipse  (useful for example to be able to see tomcat servers in servers section)
-- Create a new dynamic web project
+- It's more easy install tomcat server directly from eclipse indicating a directory where download the server files.
+- to resolve 404 problem try to go to stackoverflow question n 11227395, where explains to add "Maven dependency" in the deployment assembly
+- If is not present run on server option transform the project going on properties / project facets and add option dynamic web module.